Raise your hand if you’re with me on this:

 You tend to impulse buy

-Obviously, if you tend to overspend or impulse buy, chances are you’ll find it difficult to follow through your budget.
-There is no other solution to this except to simply stop buying things that aren’t on your list or things you’ve not budgeted for.
+Obviously, if you tend to overspend or impulse buy, chances are you’ll find it difficult to follow through on your budget.
+There is no other solution to this except to stop buying things that aren’t on your list or things you’ve not budgeted for.

 You are not prepared for the unexpected